Sheet Pan Pancakes let you make pancakes for a crowd without standing over the stove! These pancakes will be a family favorite and yours too!

 - Store: Once the pancakes have cooled, put slices in a Ziplock bag or another airtight container to store in the fridge.
 The homemade recipe will keep well in the refrigerator for 2-3 days.

-- Freeze: You can also make Sheet Pan Pancakes ahead of time and freeze them.
+- Freeze: You can also make these pancakes ahead of time and freeze them.
 Slice into squares and freeze for up to 3 months.
 When you’re ready to serve up the frozen pancakes, let them thaw in the fridge.
 Then place the pancakes on a baking sheet and cover them with foil to reheat in the oven.

 Variations